AJ-KA/data-insights-sql/README.md

    -  What is the revenue in US$ by movie rental?

 ## Data and Tools used
 The dataset includes information about movies (e.g., titles, genres, rental durations), customers (e.g., location, payment history), payments and rentals (e.g., transaction amounts, dates).
-SQL was used for querying and analyzing the data, pPstgreSQL is the relational database management system.
+SQL was used for querying and analyzing the data, PostgreSQL is the relational database management system.